-Parents are encouraged to approach the class teacher initially if they are concerned about their child's performance at school.
+Parents are encouraged to arrange a discussion with the class teacher (via the school office) initially if they are concerned about their child's performance at school.
 Parental concerns are taken very seriously, and always followed up by class teachers.
 Information provided by parents may be kept on record via parental discussion forms.